sardana-org/sardana-followup/20201216/MINUTES.md

         - 1D used as Referable [#1445](https://github.com/sardana-org/sardana/issues/1445).
             - Work on this will need to start from adding Referable functionality to the 1D dummy controller.
             - For the moment not priority since they used 2D instead.
-        - Stardana store memorized value for non-memorized values?
+        - Sardana store memorized value for non-memorized values?
             - [ ] Verify if Sardana axis/controller attribute are memorized by default.
     - ALBA
         - Fix continuous readout of value references in hardware synchronized acquisition  bug [#1442](https://github.com/sardana-org/sardana/issues/1442) - this one later also affected MAXIV